RafaelaFernandes/image_denoising/README.md

 # Welcome!
 You'll need:

 $ pip install Pillow

 $ pip install numpy

 $ pip install matplotlib

-It will execute on jupyter notebook
+download the jupyter notebook, and then execute on your cmd.